wovencode/DatabaseManager/README.md

 Summary
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-A simple, generic SQLite database for both multiplayer and single-player games.
+A simple, generic SQLite and mySQL database system for both multiplayer and single-player games.

 Quickstart
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -